 Writing a CV and cover letter

-Your Curriculum Vitae, or CV, is very important.
+Your CV or resume is vital to your job search.
 It tells an employer what you’ve done and what you’re good at.
 The aim of your CV is to get you an interview.

 There are lots of different ways to write a CV.
 Start with a basic format and adapt it to show your skills in the best light.